Text by Meritxell Rosell and Lula Criado

 A music festival at the forefront of the most advanced electronic music and cutting-edge digital and new media technology for more than 20 years: what could we say about Sónar that has not been written about it yet?

-With the creation of Sonar+D, the International Congress for Digital Culture and Creative Technologies, was incorporated into the main festival 4 editions ago, the organizers brought their professional fair to the next level, expanding it beyond music, digital culture and new media to a more conceptual and practical framework.
+With the creation of Sonar+D, the International Congress for Digital Culture and Creative Technologies, was incorporated into the main festival 4 editions ago.
+The organisers brought their professional fair to the next level, expanding it beyond music, digital culture and new media to a more conceptual and practical framework.
 This year, the latest projects from pioneering research centres like RCA and Queen Mary University in London or Universitat Pompeu Fabra in Barcelona, to name a few, will be presented.

 Aiming to give a 360º vision of the creative process, from inception to commercialization and interaction with the user, Sónar+D has curated a series of performances, installations, talks, workshops, networking sessions and an exhibition area for prototypes with a zone dedicated to startups that will be a treat for all kind of audiences.